-Many of the theories surround the existence of a real Leatherface and of a secret history behind The Texas Chainsaw Massacre, are basically modern campfire tails that have been told so many times they’ve taken on a new life.
+Many of the theories surround the existence of a real Leatherface and of a secret history behind The Texas Chainsaw Massacre, and they are basically modern campfire tails that have been told so many times they’ve taken on a new life.
 Some people have heard variations of the Leatherface story so many times that it has to be real, doesn’t it?
 Other theories seem to disregard the idea that cinema plays with the concept of reality and a lot of hard work goes into creating a film that plays with what’s real and what’s fiction.
 Continue reading to learn more about the very frustrating and completely inaccurate theories about the backstory of The Texas Chainsaw Massacre.

 Leatherface Went To Jail

 One of the big, extremely incorrect theories people believe about the "real" Leatherface is that he ended up in prison after the incident that inspired the film.
-The rumors got so bad the Texas Prison Museum dedicated a page on its website to squash stories of a mentally handicapped, chainsaw wielding cannibal being interred in their prison system.
+The rumors got so bad, the Texas Prison Museum dedicated a page on its website to squash stories of a developmentally disable, chainsaw-wielding cannibal being interred in their prison system.

-The Police Footage From The End Of The Remake Showed The Real Leatherface
+The Police Footage From The End Of The Remake Showed The Real LeatherfaceVideo: YouTube

-As a commenter on one of the many message boards on the Internet says: "[I]n the TCM remake, they had footage at the beginning and at the end of two policemen going into the crime scene to do a recorded walk through.
+As a commenter on one of the many message boards on the internet says: "[I]n the TCM remake, they had footage at the beginning and at the end of two policemen going into the crime scene to do a recorded walk through.
 The scene wasn't properly secured and the both were killed by Thomas Brown Hewitt aka Leatherface.
 The voiceover explains that this is the only known footage of 'the man called Leatherface.'
 I was wondering if the footage was genuine, a reenactment or what?
 It was freaky, though."

 The Film Was Inspired By Robert Elmer Kleason

 One theory that's a bit closer to reality is that the original film is based on Robert Elmer Kleason, a man who lived in Texas and chopped up two young Mormon men with a bandsaw in October 1974.
 While that sounds like a totally plausible backstory for the inspiration for the film, it's not what happened.